giantswarm/docs/src/content/tutorials/observability/data-exploration/exploring-logs/_index.md

 ### Metrics queries

+__Warning:__ The following queries are heavy in terms of performance, please be careful when using them.

-You can also generate metrics from logs.
+You can also generate metrics from logs like so:

 * Count number of logs per node